A slightly belated article for a build cooked up throughout the past week and first posted in video form a few days ago. You can find that right here:

 The Extra Deck could probably be filled a million different ways, but what I settled on after trying a lot of variations is:

-Finally, the side deck is just a pile of EARTH staples and cards that are really good in some situations, plus a few options to fill the Extra Deck slots left open when removing the Dragoon stuff (Accesscode and Apollousa as alternate bosses, Reprodocus and Geonator Transverser as alternate Links you can make with random monsters).
+Finally, the side deck is just a pile of EARTH staples and cards that are really good in some situations, plus options to fill the Extra Deck slots left open when removing the Dragoon stuff (Accesscode as an alternate boss, Geonator Transverser as an alternate Link you can make with random monsters).

 To see all this in action, continue right on.